 Transfers are used to move SPLOST proceeds from Debt Service Fund to District-Wide Capital Projects Fund to fund SPLOST projects as allowed in the referendum.
-Transfers are also used to move unrestricted funds from the Debt Service Fund to the General Fund.

 Note 8: RISK MANAGEMENT

 The School District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors or omissions; job related illness or injuries to employees; acts of God; and unemployment compensation and vision plan.